yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 :white_check_mark: 11.
 Explan What Is TDZ?

-> - TDZ is short of Temporal Dead Zone.
+> - TDZ is short of `Temporal Dead Zone`.
 You will get error notification if you try to access a variable after hoisting and before initialization.
 ```
 function test() {
     var a = 1; // Start C's TDZ